Intel Hades Canyon NUC is the smallest VR gaming rig I've ever seen (hands-on)

 I love miniature gaming PCs, and Intel may have just trumped them all here at CES 2018 in Las Vegas.

 I can attest to that, because I strapped on an Oculus Rift connected to the Hades Canyon myself.
-Echo Arena looked butter-smooth on the system I tried on the CES show floor.
+The game Echo Arena looked butter-smooth on the system I tried on the CES show floor.

 I even got Intel to open up the back of its demo station, to prove it was running on this tiny box instead of a hidden gaming rig.
 Sure enough.